1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Nepal Standard Time (NST) is GMT +5:45 (86°15′E meridian).

-76. The coordinates 0° latitude and 0° longitude meet at:
+76. The coordinates 0° latitude and 0° longitude meet at_____________.

 A) Greenwich, London